sutta » sn » sn36 » Saṁyutta Nikāya 36.19

 Cakkhuviññeyyā rūpā iṭṭhā kantā manāpā piyarūpā kāmūpasaṁhitā rajanīyā …pe…

-Sights known by the eye that are likable, desirable, agreeable, pleasant, sensual, and arousing. …
+Sights known by the eye, which are likable, desirable, agreeable, pleasant, sensual, and arousing. …

 kāyaviññeyyā phoṭṭhabbā iṭṭhā kantā manāpā piyarūpā kāmūpasaṁhitā rajanīyā.